microsoft/OSSGadget/src/RecursiveExtractor/README.md

-﻿## MultiExtractor
+﻿## RecursiveExtractor

-MultiExtract is a general-purpose file extractor.
+RecursiveExtractor is a general-purpose file extractor.

 ### Format Support

-MultiExtractor supports extracting the following types of archives:
+RecursiveExtractor supports extracting the following types of archives:

 * GNU AR
 * BZip2